son-vyas/project_documentation/chapter2/README.md

 ### 4. OpenStack configuration

 OpenStack do require some basic configurations depending upon the requirements.
-The configurations discussed are subject to this project and may vary as long with the changing requirements.
+The configurations discussed are subject to this project and may vary with the changing requirements.

 ### 5. Launch a Instance